2024 Campus Tree Conference

 2019 Campus Tree Conference

 This popular conference is for physical plant managers, landscape directors, administrators, sustainability staff, and others who care for trees on a college campus or any other campus setting.
-This year, our campus tree conference is set for September 12 at University of North Georgia's Gainesville Campus, 3820 Mundy Mill Rd, Oakwood, GA 30566.
+The 2019 Campus Tree Conference was held at University of North Georgia's Gainesville Campus, 3820 Mundy Mill Rd, Oakwood, GA 30566.

-Join your peers from other campuses, as we discuss tree risk, soil compaction, wildlife, tree inventories, climate variability, management plans, recycling campus trees and debris, and other topics.
-Lunch and a tour of tree care on the UNG campus is included.
-See full agenda below.
+Speakers and attendees discussed tree risk, soil compaction, wildlife, tree inventories, climate variability, management plans, recycling campus trees and debris, and other topics, and enjoyed lunch and a tour of tree care on the UNG campus..
+See full agenda here.

 2018 COLLEGE CANOPY CONFERENCE

 At the 2018 College Canopy Conference at Clayton State University in Morrow, we heard talks on the latest research regarding changing urban landscapes and concerns such as the West Nile and Zyka viruses; campus sustainability, best practices for treecare and campus communication; tree risk assessment and keeping people safe; establishing a butterfly garden, pollinator garden, or arboretum; and specific challenges for treecare on college campuses.